ADGEfficiency/adgefficiency.github.io/_posts/2016-10-24-energy-basics-the-first-second-law-of-thermodynamics.md

 The First Law limits the amount of power generation at 10.
 The Second Law further limits the fraction of fuel we can convert to power.s

-## The Second Law of Thermodynamics
+## the second law of thermodynamics

 The Second Law limits the amount of useful work we can do.
 It restricts us even more than conservation - we always end up losing exergy and generating entropy.